carnegierobotics/multisense_ros2/README.md

 This driver was developed and tested using Jazzy Jalisco.
 Earlier ROS2 distros are not supported

+If you are unable to use ROS2 Jazzy, please build [v1.0.0](https://github.com/carnegierobotics/multisense_ros2/releases/tag/v1.0.0) of the MultiSense ROS2 driver

 ## Build

 Clone the MultiSense ROS2 driver